Prolonged bed rest and immobility contribute negatively to the physical function, pressure management and quality of life of the patient.

 - Quicker discharge from ICU or High Dependency Units to Step Down Units, reducing healthcare costs.

-- Overall health and wellbeing is positively impacted.
+- Overall health and well-being may be positively impacted.

 - Increased functional ability and increased independence.